How to Create Effective Survey Questions

 Unfortunately, a lot of companies aren’t getting the value out of surveys that they could.
 Many organizations only use surveys reactively, but not proactively.

-By being proactive and having clear goals when sending surveys helps you constantly learn from your customers.
+Being proactive and having clear goals when sending surveys helps you constantly learn from your customers.
 This information will help you improve your product and services and help prevent customer churn.

 Best Practices for Creating Effective Survey Questions